Washingtonwei/use-case-style-guide/use-case-templates/README.md

         <td>Preconditions:</td>
         <td style="width: 80%; text-align: left" colspan="3">
           PRE-1.
 The User is logged into the System. <br />
           PRE-2.
 The User has the "view" privilege.
-See Business Rules of this use case.
+See the Business Rules of this use case.
         </td>
       </tr>